 How to Get Your Dog off Your Pillow?

-Buy him his own comfy dog bed (preferably with head rest) and start by keeping it in your bed by your pillow and then slowly move it further to the foot of the bed and then eventually on the floor.
+Start by keeping it in your bed by your pillow, then slowly move it further to the foot of the bed and eventually to the floor.

-You can even place a piece of your recently worn clothing, like socks or a T-shirt, in the bed for him to snuggle with and still have some of your scent to make him feel secure.
+You can even place a piece of your recently worn clothing, like a sock or T-shirt, in his bed for him to snuggle with.
+This way he will have some of your scent and feel more secure.

 There are many reasons why your dog prefers to sleep on your pillow, and most of them are positive and mean your pet just wants to be near you, get your attention, or strengthen your bond in some way.